-Here’s where to snowshoe near Calgary (includes trails in West Bragg Creek, Banff, and Kananaskis).
+Where to snowshoe near Calgary this winter: West Bragg Creek, Banff, and Kananaskis

+There are several snowshoe trails in Kananaskis Valley.
 Here are our top picks for snowshoeing with the family.
-Click the green links for detailed trip reports!

-Ribbon Creek Snowshoe Trail, located near Kananaskis Village, has several bridges that kids will love to cross.
-We went over 5 bridges in the first kilometre!
+With minimal elevation gain and lots of bridges, Ribbon Creek snowshoe trail is fun for families.
+We went over five bridges in the first kilometre!
 3.7 km one way with 60 m elevation gain. *Avalanche danger beyond the end of the trail!* Note that a couple sections are shared with cross country skiers; please be courteous and stay off the ski tracks. 🙂

 Black Prince Cirque is a fun and pretty trail with lots of snow to play in.
-Do not go past Warspite Lake as there is avalanche danger across the lake.
+Do not pass the lake as there is significant avalanche danger.
 Note that this trail is shared with backcountry skiers.
 4.3 km round trip, 90 m elevation gain.

-Stop at the Peter Lougheed Visitor Centre before or after your snowshoe outing.
+Stop at the Peter Lougheed Provincial Park Visitor Centre before or after your snowshoe outing.
 There are cool exhibits, washrooms, and a microwave and kettle available for public use.
 The views off the back deck are gorgeous too!
 Check the events calendar for interpretive programs.
+(JANUARY 2021 UPDATE: The PLPP Visitor Centre Information Counter, wifi, and flush toilets are open to the public, with capacity limitations in place.
+The lounge and Theatre are currently closed.)

 West Bragg Creek Snowshoe Trails